Bhuvan-8055/AuditFlowAI-An-NLP-based-Regulatory-Interpretation-and-Policy-Gap-Detection/README.md

-# AuditFlow AI
-# AuditFlow AI NLP-Based Regulatory Interpretation and Policy Gap Detection System
+# AuditFlowAI: An NLP-Based Regulatory Interpretation and Policy Gap Detection System

 AuditFlow AI is a Neuro-Symbolic Regulatory Compliance System that combines: